 In December 1987, a unique solo flute concert was taken place at a news conference hosted by the Culture Department of Henan Province.
-There was only one performer: the director of Music Research Institute of Chinese Academy of Arts; and there was only one piece of music performed: Little Cabbage.
-But this mini-concert has changed the written history of Chinese music, and may also alter the history of the world music.
+There was only one performer: the director of Music Research Institute of the Chinese Academy of Arts; and there was only one piece of music performed: Little Cabbage.
+But this mini-concert has changed the written history of Chinese music, and may also alter the history of world music.

 LIttle Cabbage (小白菜): a folk song from Hebei province about a little girl who misses her birth mother died young and laments her miserable life under the care of her stepmother who makes her a second class member in the family.

-Singer: Chai Qin (蔡琴)
+Singer: Cai Qin

 Why this concert has such a cultural significance?

-It is not because the director’s performance was so outstanding – he’s an art researcher not a professional musician; nor is it because the piece of music is so enchanting – it’s a simple folk ditty supposedly to be sung by a 6 or 7-year old girl.
+It is not because the director’s performance was so outstanding – he’s an art researcher, not a professional musician; nor is it because the piece of music is so enchanting – it’s a simple folk ditty supposedly to be sung by a 6 or 7-year-old girl.

 It is all because of the flute.
-The last time when this very flute was used to play a folk music was more than 8,000 years ago.
+The last time when this very flute was used to play folk music was more than 8,000 years ago.

-Yes, it’s one of the 30 flutes unearthed from an ancient burial site at Jiahu (贾湖) in Wuyang county (舞阳县), Henan province, all of which are made of bones of red-crowned crane.
+Yes, it’s one of the 30 flutes unearthed from an ancient burial site at Jiahu (贾湖) in Wuyang county (舞阳县), Henan province, all of which are made of bones of the red-crowned crane.

-When China entered the era of the Shang Dynasty (1760 BC – 1520 BC), more than 70 different kind of musical instruments were invented, and the instruments were divided into eight categories according to the material used (metal, stone, silk string, bamboo, gourd, clay, leather and wood).
+When China entered the era of the Shang Dynasty (1760 BC – 1520 BC), more than 70 different kinds of musical instruments were invented, and the instruments were divided into eight categories according to the material used (metal, stone, silk string, bamboo, gourd, clay, leather and wood).
 Later, they were further grouped into four classes based on how they are played (blow, beat, pluck or pull).

 The following is a brief introduction to China’s top 10 unique musical instruments.